chec/netlify-serverless-helloworld/README.md

 local development to start with.

 ### Environment variables

+Set the following in your `.env` file, or use `.env.example` as a template:

 * `WEBHOOK_SIGNING_KEY`: The Chec webhook signing key, which is available from [the "Webhooks" section of the Chec Dashboard](https://dashboard.chec.io/settings/webhooks)